Welcome to our gallery featuring the lavish contemporary Hornby Penthouse by Ben Amzaleg.

 Another bedroom is located on the outside of the building, and is surrounded by large windows.
 The area is very minimalist, and doesn’t require a lot of furniture for a truly spectacular design.

-The master bedroom is on the second floor of the home, and can see down into the office space from the balcony area.
-Because of the half wall, the master bedroom gets twice as many windows as other bedrooms in the house.
+The primary bedroom is on the second floor of the home, and can see down into the office space from the balcony area.
+Because of the half wall, the primary bedroom gets twice as many windows as other bedrooms in the house.

-Here we can see the master bedroom from another angle.
+Here we can see the primary bedroom from another angle.
 The subtle gray and taupe colors in the furniture and sheets are quiet and don’t over power the room.

 The bathroom has a soft neutral gray on the walls.
 The countertops are made of a sleek granite and chocolate hardwood accents.